Thegreaterone/WeatherApp/README.md

 # WeatherApp
-Enter any countries name to find ou the temperature and weather description.
+Enter any countries name to find out the temperature and weather description.